RubySpeeders/georgetown-clone/README.md

 Assuming that this page is behind authentication, I would write a hook to wrap the attendees to check if the user logged in is an "admin" or a plain "user".
 If the user is an "admin" they will be able to view those who are "incognito".
 Alternatively, if there is a way to make a separate API call, the "admin" could get all attendees, but the plain "user" would only get attendees where `attendee.incognito === "no"`.

 2. The prompt states that school and registration status filters should be generated dynamically based on values present.

+3. I made some executive decisions on styling and colors that I would be happy to change if given more detailed instructions.